reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_GenerativeAIinAzureOpenAIservice.md

 ![System Prompt](../images/Event_MsBuildAIDay/Henk_SystemPrompt.jpg)

-## Response Grounding: Balancing Information and Engagement
+## Response Grounding : Contextual information

 User prompts, on the other hand, open the door for more organic interactions.
 When asked a factual question like "tell me about ms build," the emphasis shifts to providing accurate and informative responses.
 Grounding ensures that the information provided is both interesting and politely articulated, enhancing the user experience.

-## Upholding Responsible AI: Avoiding Conflict and Promoting Safety
+## Responsible AI: Avoiding Conflict and Ensuring Safety

 Safety rules can be defined within the system prompt to steer the Azure Open AI Service against engaging in argumentative comments.
 This is especially crucial in customer service contexts where maintaining a positive and constructive conversation is paramount.
 The platform upholds a commitment to responsible AI, ensuring interactions are both respectful and insightful.

-## Jailbreak: Balancing Freedom and Rules
+## Jailbreaking: Enforcing Rules

 Jailbreaking, a concept within Azure Open AI Service, allows for a temporary suspension of predefined rules.
 However, this freedom comes with a responsibility to wield it judiciously.
 After requesting a set of rules, it is imperative to remember to decline the offer of suspension, ensuring that interactions remain within agreed-upon boundaries.